This is an explanation of your T2202A tax form for the 2016 calendar year (January 1, 2016 to December 31, 2016).

 - Columns B and C report the number of months you were registered as a full or part-time student.

 - Undergraduate students must be registered in at least 9 credits per month to be considered a full-time student.
 If you were registered for less than 9 credits in any month, you will be considered a part-time student for that month.

-In the examples below rounded numbers have been used for simplicity.
+In the example below rounded numbers have been used for simplicity.
 Please note that these numbers do not reflect actual York University fees.

 Example: A fall/winter 2016-2017 6.00 credit Faculty of Health course has a total reportable tuition of $1,000 provided fees have been paid.
 Half of this amount ($500) minus the unreportable ancillary fees (about 4% of the tuition fees) will be reported on the T2202A for 2016 and the other half will be reported on the T2202A for 2017.

-Calculating Eligible Months: In the above example, only the portion of the course that falls within the 2016 calendar year can be reported.
-The example would result in '4' months displayed in column B for January through April 2016.
+Calculating Eligible Months: In the example, only the portion of the course that falls within the 2016 calendar year can be reported.
+It would result in '4' months displayed in column B for January through April 2016.